madelyngreyes/readthedocs/docs/source/sections/data/TechnologiesToHostandAccess.rst

 ISB-CGC hosts biomedical data in three types of Google Technologies:

 - Google Cloud Storage (GCS_) - this is the basic object storage mechanism for rapidly accessing files.
-This is where copies of the raw data files at the Genomic Data Commons are stored.
-These files can be used by the same analytic programs that have been written to handle the raw data files by creating a copy on a persistant disk store mounted to your virtual machine.
+This is where copies of the raw data files at the `Genomic Data Commons <https://gdc.cancer.gov/>`_ are stored for use with ISB-CGC and Google Cloud Platform technologies.
+These files can be used by the same analytic programs that have been written to handle the raw data files used in a non-cloud based computer environment.
+This is done by creating a copy on a `persistant disk <https://cloud.google.com/persistent-disk/>`_ store mounted to your virtual machine that you are doing the computations on.
  - Details of how to find the files of interest.
  - Details of how to use the files of interest programmatically
 - BigQuery_